Safewhere/kombit-oidc/src/CSharp/WebAppNetCore/WebAppNetCore/README.md

 - Edit "appsettings.json", change setting TokenAuthnMethod to "client_secret_post" or "client_secret_basic"

-## Turn on/off for Use PKCE

-- Edit "appsettings.json", change setting UsePKCE to "true" or "false"

 # Notes

 Note that this example is not a production ready code.
 It is only for demonstration purpose.
 It is developed for KOMBIT testing so its features include some built-in supports: